 Kaliviani Fish & Meat Tavern

-#4 Hotel tips for Balos
+#4 Hotel Tips for Balos

 Click on the links to Booking.com* for more information:

-Overnight in Kaliviani (Gramvousa Peninsula)
+Accommodations in Kaliviani (Gramvousa Peninsula)

 Balos Beach Hotel